 - We’ve also always known that people with rosacea have even more mites in their pores than normal.

 Because everybody has Demodex mites doctors have ignored their presence.
 I haven’t.
 I’d see mite stuffed pores under the microscope as an incidental finding on skin biopsies.
 I’d noted that it often correlated with run-away rosacea.
-So I’ve been treating Demodex mites for years and found that my rosacea patient’s skin improves when I do!
+I’ve been treating Demodex mites for years and found that my rosacea patient’s skin improves when I do!

 Results of recent scientific papers suggest a significant role for Demodex mites in driving rosacea in both facial skin and eyes.
 Even more interestingly, one of the papers suggests that it’s not just the mites, it’s a protein on a bacteria that the mites carry that causes some of the inflammation of rosacea – wow, this could be why antibiotics have helped all these years!

-So, what are my current skin care recommendations for my patients with rosacea?
+What are my current skin care recommendations for rosacea?